High Blood Pressure – the genetic link

 Combined and practiced daily this approach keeps my blood pressure healthy and safe – despite my genetic propensity to be hypertensive.

 In short, there is a healthy option to hypertension medications and their sometimes not so pleasant side effects.
+The high blood pressure genetic link is not a life sentence to endless medications or endless hypertension.

-If I can do it – anyone can :-) .
+If I can do it – anyone can :-).

-3 comments
+4 comments

 I enjoyed reading this.
 I’m 22 and I exercise and eat healthily daily, yet, I’m still getting readings of 135/95.
 However, I do stress at times.
 I’m most concerned about taking medications when I’m older and my metabolism is worse.
 It’s good to know though that some people like yourself are able to keep your BP below 120/80 with such simple methods.
 Thanks for writing this!

-2. Lynda Jessop says:
+• Lynda Jessop

 I am so weary of my High Blood Pressure defining my life!
 I am on two different BP meds which of course have accompanying side effects.
 My BP is sometimes so hideously high (170/106) that I am constantly stressed that I am going to just have a stroke any minute!
 I can’t even relax and fall asleep at night because I am so afraid.
 Several family members have died of strokes due to hypertension.
 I HATE living under this constant fear!
 The RX doesn’t lower my BP enough to be at a safe level.
 I have tried many different ones.
 No luck, it seems.
 I would LOVE to find a better way…..

-3. “High Blood Pressure – the genetic link – what to do?” was in
+• “High Blood Pressure – the genetic link – what to do?” was in

 fact extremely engaging and useful!
 Within modern universe that’s challenging to execute.